canonical/charm-relation-interfaces/interfaces/opensearch_client/v0/README.md

 - Is expected to provide the `endpoints` field containing all cluster endpoint addresses in a comma-separated list.
 - Is expected to provide the `version` field describing the installed version number of opensearch.
 - If the charm has TLS enabled (such as using the [TLS Certificates Operator](https://github.com/canonical/tls-certificates-operator)), it is expected to provide the CA chain as of the `tls-ca` field published within a Juju Secret.
 The secret itself is shared via the `secret-tls` field of the databag.
+- If the Requirer asked for other than the default secrets, Provider is expected to define a `secret-extra` field holding the URI of the particular Juju Secret containing all additional secret values.

 ### Requirer

 - Is expected to provide a list of field names, that are not to be exposed on the relation databag, but handled within Juju Secrets.
-List members should be separated by ' ' (space character), and correspond to valid Juju Secret keys (i.e. alphanumerical characters with a potential '-' (dash) character)
+List members should be separated by ' ' (space character), and correspond to valid Juju Secret keys (i.e. alphanumerical characters with a potential '-' (dash) character).
+Secret fields must contain `username` and `password` (and `tls-ca` in case TLS is enabled).
 - Is expected to provide an index name in the `index` field.
 - Is expected to manage its own index.
   - Indices are not created on the provider application when the relation is created.
 The `index` field exists to grant the correct permissions for the relation user, which the requirer charm uses to control its index.